krewshul/shelly_plug_monitor/README.md

 2. After setting your credentials, press "Begin Monitoring" to start monitoring your devices.

-Once the credentials are set monitoring begun, the application will display the devices and their status.
+Once the credentials are set and monitoring begun, the application will display the devices and their status.
 You can interact with each device, view real-time data, and schedule automated tasks as needed.

 Use the buttons provided to toggle device power, create new schedules, view existing schedules, and chart power consumption trends.